There are two major types of centerfire rifle cartridges available on the market today:

 The table below summarizes the reliability of each manufacturer’s ammunition as well as mean rounds between stoppages (MRBS).

 Of particular concern to some shooters is whether or not one type of ammo is dirtier than another.
-Imported ammunition is often maligned for being dirty and difficult to clean, and so the lower receivers of each firearm were not cleaned at all from the first shot to the last, in order to see which became the most filthy.
+Shooters often malign imported ammunition for being dirty and difficult to clean.
+So, we didn’t clean lower receivers of each firearm at all from the first shot to the last, in order to see which became the most filthy.

-Special attention was also paid to how much effort was required to clean each rifle at the 5,000 round detailed cleaning portion of the test.
-Here, high-resolution photos of the lowers are available for your perusal.
+We paid special attention to how much effort it took to clean each rifle at the 5,000 round detailed cleaning portion of the test.
+Here, you can peruse high-resolution photos of the lowers.

 Interestingly, the dirtiest lower receiver was that of the Federal carbine.
-The upper receiver and bolt carrier group assembly of the Federal carbine also took significantly longer to clean than the Brown Bear and Wolf carbines – although it should be kept in mind that the Brown Bear carbine’s gas tube and gas key were so fouled with carbon after 5,000 rounds that it would no longer function reliably.
-Nearly the same level of buildup was found on the replacement key and tube after they had seen just short of 5000 rounds.
+It took us significantly longer to clean the upper receiver and bolt carrier group assembly of the Federal carbine than the Brown Bear and Wolf carbines.
+Although you should keep in mind that carbon fouled the Brown Bear carbine’s gas tube and gas key so much after 5,000 rounds that it would no longer function reliably.
+We observed nearly the same level of buildup on the replacement key and tube after they fired just short of 5000 rounds.

 How was Accuracy Affected?

-Although end users of off-the-shelf carbines firing bulk ammo should never expect tack-driving accuracy, group sizes were checked every 2,000 rounds in order to monitor how each type of ammunition was faring.
+End users of off-the-shelf carbines firing bulk ammo should never expect tack-driving accuracy.
+That said, we checked group sizes every 2,000 rounds in order to monitor how each type of ammunition fared.
 Again, these groups consisted of 10 shots at 50 yards from a supported position, using a US Optics scope at 17x magnification.

 While the carbine firing Federal ammunition maintained acceptable accuracy up to and including the 10,000 round mark, the Brown Bear and Wolf carbines exhibited significant accuracy loss by the 6,000 round mark.
 It is quite possible that this first started occurring earlier than 6,000 rounds, because groups at 4,000 were well within standards of 5MOA or less, while some shots at 6,000 “keyholed,” or impacted the target sideways.